ten-protocol/go-ten/design/Events_design.md

 3. Very minor information leak for the host about their users, host owner can see how many relevant events their subscribers are getting back.
 Tbf that's no different from it seeing how many transactions that user is submitting etc., just a measure of their activity I guess and not tied to their acc address at all

 4. How do events interact with the revelation period?

-### Alternatives considered

-#### All events are public by default

-This is not possible as it breaks the most fundamental contract, the `ERC20`, which contains the `Transfer` event.
-If all events were public by default then, we either break the ERC20 api by removing the event, or we lose privacy

-#### Add a third visibility rule giving the signer of the transaction total visibility

-Rule 3: A signer of a transaction can view all events emitted during the execution of that transaction.

-This rule adds another dimension to the reasoning process, because there is an implicit user to whom the event is relevant.
-It also reduces flexibility in sending lifecycle events to administrators.

-Note: Adding this rule simplifies transaction receipts.

 ## Appendices